philsmd/vimchat/README.md

 # Configuration

+It is important to update the configuration file before you run vimchat for the first time.
 The `install.sh` script should have created a config file `~/.vimchat/config`.
 When you open this file you will see directions and examples.
 Edit this file and add at least one account entry to it.